huggingface/transformers/docs/source/parallelism.md

 While the diagram shows that there is a bubble of "dead" time that can't be parallelized because the last `forward` stage has to wait for `backward` to complete the pipeline, the purpose of finding the best value for `chunks` is to enable a high concurrent GPU utilization across all participating GPUs which translates to minimizing the size of the bubble.

-There are 2 groups of solution - the traditional Pipeline API and the more modern solutions that make things much easier for the end user.
+There are 2 groups of solutions - the traditional Pipeline API and the more modern solutions that make things much easier for the end user.

 Traditional Pipeline API solutions:
 - PyTorch